 that is specific over a goal that is too general.
-As an example, I want to lose
+As an example, I want to get good

-weight is too general so the SMART goal would be I will lose 10 lbs.
+grades is too general, the SMART goal would be I will read two hours a day for four

 it will be difficult to judge your progress towards achievement.
 In the goal above

-yourself.
 However it is important that you not set a stretch goal so big that it is not attainable.

-Don't set a goal to lose 30 lbs if you only have 11 hours available.
+Don't set a goal to read 10 hours if you only have 11 hours available.
 As an example